-We are a sibling-run food truck, restaurant, shipping container and sauce company serving up creative Chinese-American cuisine made from locally sourced and sustainable ingredients.
+We are a sibling-run food truck catering business, restaurant, and sauce company serving up creative Chinese-American cuisine made from locally sourced and sustainable ingredients.
 We pride ourselves on serving humanely raised meat, produce from small farms, and some of the most creatively delicious street food out there.
 Our food truck opened in April 2012 and was awarded Boston's Best Meal on Wheels soon after.
 Our restaurant, named Eater Boston's Restaurant of the Year, opened in November 2013 and serves up casual truck-style lunch and creative and contemporary table service dinner.
-Our shipping container, known as Mei Mei by Design, serves delicious and healthy bowls combining local grains, greens and more.
 Our sauce company, Pantry by Mei Mei, bottles up the vibrant flavors that characterize our food so you can bring them home to your own kitchen.

 The Sibling Story

 “Mei mei” (pronounced may-may) means little sister in Chinese.
 When Andy founded the Mei Mei Group in 2011, he named it after his two mei meis, Margaret (who, incidentally, often goes by Mei) and Irene.